 EICRs are inspection reports that highlight how safe a property’s fixed wiring is.
 They should be completed by qualified electricians, who will need to carry out various electrical tests and collect information about the property.
+Any electrician undertaking an EICR should have passed an inspection & testing course.
 The data that is gathered during the inspection process will be used to recommend actions that must be taken to improve electrical safety.

 When Are EICRs Required?

 All buildings with electrical wiring should be tested routinely.
 The recommended frequency of EICRs varies depending on characteristics such as the use of the premises and the level of risk involved.

 Public Places and Commercial Premises

 All public places and commercial premises should be tested every five years as a minimum.
 Low-risk buildings such as hotels, educational facilities, and community centres only require testing once every five years.
 In cases where the risk of harm or damage through an electrical fault is considered to be greater, more regular inspections are required.

 Some building types require testing at least once every three years, including:

 - Leisure centres

 - Agricultural establishments